 Secrets Under The Skin

-Flanders Crosby’s fieldwork involves researching dance at religious ceremonies where dance and music play a central role and where religious rituals, dances and rhythms are linked across continents as a result of the Trans-Atlantic slave trade.
+Flanders Crosby’s fieldwork involved researching dance at ritual ceremonies where dance and music play a central role and where rituals, dances and rhythms are linked across continents as a result of the Trans-Atlantic slave trade.

 During her research, she was privileged to hear and record rich narratives, histories and stories from elders and religious practitioners, especially in Perico and Agramonte Cuba who hold on steadfastly to their African origins.
 Many of these narratives and elder oral histories underpin the body of work in this project, especially Susan Matthews' work.

 The artists who have contributed to this installation have all joined Flanders Crosby in the field sharing and contributing their insights and responses both as fellow scholars, researchers and artists.
 Their individual artistic contributions are as evocative and resonant as are the oral histories of elders, and stories of African connections.
 These stories and connections form a web of cultural heritage that underpin, inform, and are embodied in ritual.
 The artistic contributions you will see on this site form their own web of layered responses and artistic exploration grounded in ethnographic inquiry.

 Since 1998, I have been privileged to interact, talk with and dance beside elders in the two small rural communities of Perico and Agramonte, Cuba.
 I also worked for many years in the Ewe communities of Dzodze, Ghana beginning in 1991 and in Adjodogou, Togo beginning in 2006, locations that share attributes ritual traditions practiced in Perico and Agramonte.